g4b0/silverstripe-mailchimp/README.md

 MailChimp subscription form

+Customizable mailchimp subscribtion form.
+Simply put the form into your template, and eventually customize it through a .ss template file.
-The form could be injected into a widget, or used inside a page through the MailChimp extension
+It could also be injected into a widget, or used inside a page through the MailChimpExtension extension.

 ## Maintainer Contact